hartwigmedical/hmftools/sage/README2.md

 72 | 32 | 1857 | 115

  ## Version History
+ - Upcoming
+   - Filter variants with ref containing bases other then G,A,T,C
  - 2.0
    - Revamped small indel / SNV caller
  - 1.1